-Don't worry -- millions of Americans have successfully made the transition from 9-to-5 to the world of entrepreneurship, and they are out there with lessons to help show you the way.
+Don't worry—millions of Americans have successfully made the transition from nine-to-five to the world of entrepreneurship, and they are out there with lessons to help show you the way.

 It can be a lonely, challenging road.
 But with a little mental preparation, your journey will be a lot easier.
 Here's how to make a plan to make the leap!

 Now is the time to start freelancing and consulting if you haven't already.
 You'll need clients and customers, so here's your chance to start building your base before you are out on your own.
 Start your new business while you are still employed.

 In order to successfully make the transition from salary-man or -woman, you'd do well to have a significant cash cushion.
 Calculate out your rock bottom living expenses and see if you can scrape together a savings of that amount for six months.
 While people out there have done it on less, it is risky and requires scrupulous planning (and luck!).